 The gap in current and future state is an opportunity for human resources (HR) functions to make critical contributions to a key business priority and refresh the organization’s people strategy.

-- source url Set accountability for digital strategy.
+- can you buy Keppra over the counter in the uk Set accountability for digital strategy.
 There is consensus that digital cuts across the value chain from research to sales (i.e., it does not exist in a silo).
 However, for successful piloting and adoption, organizations often incubate digital organizations for one to two years before rolling out enterprise-wide changes.
 This incubation period will help manage internal resistance given disruption in current processes and approaches.
 From an organization structure perspective, digital roles typically report within Corporate Strategy, Product Management and/or Marketing (note that Digital is not IT and will be limited if positioned as such).

 - Develop a people strategy for digital talent.
 As a first step, HR will need to assess the current talent bench and compare it to future role/staffing needs.
 Though most organizations typically leverage a “build” approach to talent, there is a sense of urgency in ramping up, which may mean that organizations will have to buy or rent instead of build.
 Organizations are also partnering with digital companies (e.g., Mercer/PayScale) or “acqui-hiring” (i.e., acquiring digital companies for the purpose of mass hiring).
 For some roles (e.g., user experience) there could be opportunities to partner with schools with specialized programs to channel talent into the digital division.